 Q: Can you provide a lesson on weekends?

 A: Yes, we provide lessons 7 days a week.
-Please consider booking a few days early to avoid disappointment.
+Please consider booking a few days in advance to avoid disappointment.

 Q: Am I able to learn in my own car?